gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This one does not know.
 This one's memories of this place are…confused."

-"Because they aren't actually yours,"
+"Because they are not actually yours,"
 Patient said,
 stopping to let them catch up.
 "You were part of Central then.